 MANAGEMENT PLAN FOR

-The West Virginia Cave Conservancy (WVCC), a non-profit, West Virginia Corporation, has purchased approximately 5 acres from DNB, LLC that includes the lands around the Scott Entrance to Maxwelton Sink Cave.
+The West Virginia Cave Conservancy (WVCC), a non-profit, West Virginia Corporation, purchased approximately 5 acres from DNB, LLC that includes the lands around the Scott Entrance to Maxwelton Sink Cave, which is a part of the Great Savannah Cave System (GSCS) in Greenbrier County, W.Va.
 This parcel is located across from the Greenbrier Valley Airport, behind Union Concrete along the Industrial Park Road.
-The farm is in a prime development area in the booming Lewisburg, WV area.
+The farm is in a prime development area in the booming Lewisburg, W.Va. area.

 Access to all the major cave systems in Greenbrier County are potentially threatened by the rapid population growth and development of the area, and by increasing liability concerns.
 WVCC has regained access to Maxwelton Sink Cave and this cave offers outstanding scientific, educational, and recreational opportunities.
 WVCC will maintain and protect that access as to maximize these opportunities.
 Presently, all other entrances to the cave have been closed either naturally or by development.

 Maxwelton Sink Cave is listed on the West Virginia Significant Cave List for length, depth, hydrology, geology, and esthetics.
-The cave has three entrances, the main Cove Creek Entrance that was first used to gain access to the cave, the Airport Entrance, and the recently dug open Scott Entrance.
+The cave historically had three entrances, the main Cove Creek Entrance that was first used to gain access to the cave (now silted shut), the Airport Entrance (was filled in by development), and the recently dug open Scott Entrance.

 Maxwelton Sink Cave is one of the longest of a series of so called “contact cave systems” located in the historic “Great Savannah” of Greenbrier County.
 These contact cave systems are known for extensive passage development in the contact zone between the overlying Mississippian Greenbrier Limestone and the underlying MacCrady Shale.
-To date, over 10 miles of passage has been surveyed in Maxwelton Sink Cave.
-Maxwelton Sink Cave lies between two other major contact cave systems: Benedicts Cave to the southwest, and McClungs Cave to the northwest.
-All these systems are interrelated, and connection potential exists for all of these systems.
-A total of 5 major contact cave systems are developed adjacent to each other in this area.
-A total of 77 miles have been mapped so far in all these systems.
+To date, over 20 miles of passage has been surveyed in historic Maxwelton Sink Cave, with the GSCS totaling over 40 miles.

-Hydrologically, Maxwelton Sink Cave has several infeeder streams that travel from the surface down-dip to the master trunk stream.
+Hydrologically, historic Maxwelton Sink Cave has several infeeder streams that travel from the surface down-dip to the master trunk stream that is called Cove Creek.
 This stream has been dye traced to an eventual resurgence at Davis Spring, approximately 15 miles to the south on the Greenbrier River.

-Maxwelton Sink Cave serves as a major in feeder to the 65 square mile Davis Spring drainage basin.
+Maxwelton Sink Cave serves as a major in feeder to the 73-square mile Davis Spring drainage basin.